ChevyRay/smarticles/README.md

 >
 > – from the [original repository](https://github.com/hunar4321/life_code)

+> note that the current previews in this readme need to be updated.

 ![animation of the app simulating particles](./img/app_anim.gif)

 ## What has changed/will change compared to the original in this fork